kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 1. Convert the proposal to KEP and discuss with mentors about the architecture, API design, etc. (~4 weeks)

-2. Develop push-based metrics collection interface according to the KEP. (~8 weeks)
+2. Develop a push-based metrics collection interface according to the KEP. (~8 weeks)

 3. Write some examples and documentations & Present my work to Kubeflow Community.